Additional Program Information

 ATTENDANCE AND VACATION

 Interns are expected to be in attendance from 7:30 a.m. to 4:00 p.m.
 Monday through Friday.
 Additionally, students will be required to cover evening, weekend, and holiday call with a technologist.
-Students are granted a total of 120 hours per year to be used both as vacation and sick time.
+Students earn Paid Time Off to be used both as vacation and sick time as needed.

 In addition to their clinical hours, interns are expected to take call as part of their clinical education.
 Call is evenly assigned on a rotational basis.
 Interns receive additional financial compensation for hours worked on call.